overture-stack/docs/README.md

 ![Overture Docs](./preview.png 'Docs for developers and informaticians')

 > [!NOTE]
-> Detailed information on this repository see it relevant documentation page linked here
+> This repository is documented in detail on the Overture Docs site linked here (to be linked once live)

 ## Getting Started